KWong41/KWong41.github.io/essays/FinalProject.md

   - Meteor
 ---

-People working on this project:  Tyler Asado and Kevin Wong
+People working on this project:  Tyler Asato and Kevin Wong

 Frameworks and Languages:  Meteor, ReactJS, Semantic UI, Github repository